 The agent describes this as ‘the heart of this impressive home’.
 When the sunshine isn’t warming it up, there’s underfloor heating to fall back on.

 Orangery dining room

-You couldn’t find a more perfect spot for entertaining, with guests able to spill out into the garden through the orangery’s double doors.
+You couldn’t find a more perfect spot for entertaining than this light-filled dine-in orangery idea, with guests able to spill out into the garden through the orangery’s double doors.
 Bent-wood seating and a chunky table keep the mood relaxed, with metallic bauble lights adding a little glam to proceedings.

 There’s even more entertaining space outside.
 We can just imagine enjoying a coffee and pastries in this sunny spot, while taking in the pretty garden.

 ‘To the rear of the property a private oasis has been created,’ says the agent.
 ‘A formal garden comprising of clipped box hedging interspersed with vibrant seasonal planting adjoins the terrace.
 To the rear the lawn is edged with trees and well stocked borders.’

 You might also spot a practice potting shed hidden behind the shrubs.

 Back inside and upstairs, you’ll find five bedrooms and two bathrooms.
 This is the master, which leads straight to a jack-and-jill bathroom and enjoys the best of the views over the garden.

 The centrepiece of the jack-and-jill bathroom is an indulgent roll-top tub.
 Polka-dot window film offers privacy and those neutral tones, wood flooring and plentiful plants evoke calm and tranquility.